skuyjs/query-builder/README.md

 // prints update result
 ```

-Updating a data with specific row(s) can do by use following lines.
+Updating data(s) with specific row(s) can do by use following lines.
 ```javascript
 db
   .table('users')